 Safety and Education

-In response to a nationwide school security concerns, the Police Department continued a now established program to increase safety and security in the schools.
-For the sixth year in a row, officers performed numerous random school visits to provide an extra layer of protection in our schools.
+Police and Fire Dispatchers once again implemented and completed a 9-1-1 education program for students in local elementary schools.
+In response to nationwide school security concerns, the Police Department continued a program to increase safety.
+For the seventh year in a row, officers performed numerous random school visits to provide an extra layer of protection in our schools.

 Parks & Recreation

 Bentonville Parks and Recreation’s Community Programs continue to grow in size and popularity with our citizens and visitors.
 In 2019, Parks and Recreation hosted 120 recreation programs involving more than 270,000 participants, with more than $4.4 million in revenue.
 Additionally, more than 490,000 people worked out, went swimming, or attended a community event at the Bentonville Community Center.
 Since opening, more than 2 million people have utilized the facility.

 The full build-out of Citizens Park was completed with two major projects.
 In May, the Citizens Park Tennis Complex opened to the public.
 The 8-court complex features lights, restrooms, pavilions, water fountain and parking.
 Also included in the courts are eight pickleball courts to accommodate this rapidly growing sport.
 The final project at Citizens Park opened in October when we celebrated the Citizens Park Playground.
 This new structure is Bentonville’s very first inclusive playground.
 Since opening less than 90 days ago, this playground has already served thousands of kids and has quickly become a major attraction in our parks system.